skzkesh/Speech-to-Text-Unity/README.md

 <h1 align="left">Speech to Text Project with Unity and Hugging Face API</h1>
 <h2 align="left">Introduction</h2>

-**Speech-to-Text Game** is a simple yet engaging game that challenges players to pronounce English words displayed on the screen correctly.
+**Speech-to-Text Game** is a game that challenges players to pronounce English words displayed on the screen correctly.
 The objective is to collect as many points as possible within a 1-minute timeframe by accurately pronouncing the words. <br>

 The game features a diverse set of Unity-based components, including: <br>
   **1. Countdown Timer**: A dynamic timer that keeps track of the 1-minute gameplay session. <br>